jaku2019/ETH32/README.md

 You need to set your Supla accunt mail and server address in the coode (relative fields are placed in the bottom of the code).

 You can integrate Supla with e.g. Home Assistant via MQTT.
-Setup is pretty easy and reliable.
+The setup is pretty easy and reliable. https://en-forum.supla.org/viewtopic.php?t=10419